 c.
 Summer Assistantship Appointments

 (2) Number of Units—In summer quarter, graduate students must be enrolled in at least one unit or TGR (Terminal Graduate Registration) to have any size assistantship appointment.
-Students with appointments totaling more than 50% will have their Tuition Allowance reduced proportionately (see table) in order to accommodate additional employment.
+Students with appointments totaling more than 50% will have their Tuition Allowance reduced proportionately (see TAL tables) in order to accommodate additional employment.
+(For example: A student's 70% appointment(s) earns the same TAL as a 30% appointment.
+Appointments of 90% provide TAL equal to the value of 1-3 units of tuition.)
 Students combining an assistantship with more than 8 hours of hourly employment during the summer should reduce their enrollment in proportion to their total Summer Quarter employment.
 Students registered TGR must enroll in the TGR course (801 or 802).

 For additional information regarding TAL in Summer, see Section 7.d(4).

 (1) Whether approved as an exception (5.b.4 above) or permitted as summer employment, the maximum combined assistantships for any student during any quarter is 90%.
 Appointments totaling more than 36 hours/week may not be processed in GFS, are not considered assistantships, and do not include a tuition allowance; they should instead be processed through HRMS.